jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create a _nested list_, use four spaces to indent the markers of
-subordinate items (and this four-space convention will show up again,
-for creating code blocks).
+subordinate items.
 You may change list markers if you wish to
 add more visual distinction.
 Note that it is the marker indentation
 that matters, not the whitespace following the marker.